 How to apply: Fill in the application form and send together with the disability assessment report to AIC.
 You will also need to make sure your household income is assessed and updated by visiting MOH household income check page.

 ComCare is a scheme launched in 2005 to provide social assistance to low-income Singaporean individuals and families.
-ComCare provides urgent financial assistance, as well as short and medium term assistance to Singaporeans in need through a network of Social Service Offices (SSO).
+ComCare provides urgent financial assistance, as well as short and medium term financial help to Singaporeans in need through a network of Social Service Offices (SSO).

 Who are eligible to apply: Singaporeans or Singapore Permanent Residents living with a parent, child or spouse who is a Singaporean, who

 What financial assistance is available: A monthly cash payout, as well as assistance to pay household bills and medical support.
-SSO’s also support with job search and/or training to help you search for a job.
+Aside from SSO financial assistance, the organisation also supports with job search and/or training to help you search for a job.

-How to apply: Visit the nearest Social Service Office to be assessed and guided through the application process.
+How to apply: Visit the nearest SSO office to be assessed and guided through the application process.
 You can also visit ComCare website or call 18002220000 to find out more.